-These telling time activities will help kids learn to say what time it is within seconds with just a glance at the clock!
+These telling time activities will help kids learn to say what time it is within seconds with just a glance at the small hand and long hand of a clock!
 Try them in your classroom.

 Telling Time Activities for the Classroom